-Due to space constraints, PowerPoint doesn't display all of the available themes in the Ribbon at the same time.
-But just to the right of the themes is a scroll bar you can use to scroll through the themes.
-And the button at the bottom of the scroll bar brings up a gallery that displays all of the themes that come with Office 2007.
+Due to space constraints, PowerPoint doesn't display all the available themes on the Ribbon at the same time.
+But just to the right of the themes is a scroll bar that you can use to scroll through the themes.
+And the button at the bottom of the scroll bar brings up a gallery that displays all the themes that come with Office 2010.